 For Cooking

-- 1 package Japanese curry roux (8.4 oz, 240 g; I use a mixture of mild and medium hot spice level.
-For my homemade curry roux recipe, click here.)
+- 1 package Japanese curry roux (8.4 oz, 240 g per package; I use a mixture of mild and medium hot spice level; you can make my Homemade Curry Roux)

 - ⅛ tsp freshly ground black pepper